highkite/py-grammark/README.md

-This is a python library, that implements the rules defined by grammark (https://github.com/markfullmer/grammark).
+This is a python port of Grammark.
+The grammar checker developed by Mark Fullmer.
+Visit https://github.com/markfullmer/grammark to learn more about Grammark.
 All credit goes to markfullmer.

 The contributions of this work can be summarized as follows: